 When I wrote my first major report, a mentor gave me advice I'll never forget: "Make it skimmable.
 Most people won't read every word, so make sure they can get the main points in 2 minutes."

-Clear writing isn't just a nice-to-have skill—it's essential for effective communication.
+Clear writing isn't just a nice-to-have skill—it's essential for effective communication in an increasingly digital world.
 By eliminating unnecessary words, using active voice, breaking up long sentences, choosing specific language, organizing logically, reading aloud, using transitions effectively, and getting feedback, you can dramatically improve your writing clarity.

-The next time you write something—whether it's an important email, a report, or even a social media post—take a few extra minutes to apply these principles.
+The next time you write something—whether it's an important email, a Slack message, a report, or even a social media post—take a few extra minutes to apply these principles.
 Your readers will thank you, and your message will have the impact it deserves.
+In our attention-scarce world, clarity is the ultimate sign of respect for your reader's time.